jhancock532/Everyday/README.md

 *What is my definition of an everyday?*

 > A digital creative project, either able to stand on its own or a clear section of a boarder creative project, that has been completed in one day before midnight.
 The work is completed when this repo is updated with the code and a tweet is posted to my Twitter account, including a link to the code and imagery of the result.

+> An hour spent learning a framework or coding language, the key takeaways from which are neatly summurised into learning points.
+These learning points can then be taken and used to change development practice while coding digital creative projects.

 *How will I improve my skills through this project?*